o7g8/apl-portable-ap/Windows.md

 All of them have the same format `pe-x86-64`, therefore no conversion should be necessary.

-Let's link the  `example.c.obj` compiled by GNU GCC with the Dyalog's `apl.lib` using VS2017 linker (in `x64 Native Tools Command Prompt for VS2017`):
+Let's link the  `example.c.obj` compiled by GNU GCC with the Dyalog's `apl.lib` using VS2017 linker (in `x64 Native Tools Command Prompt for VS2017`) or VS2015 linker:

 ```bat